Rohtak district

 Rohtak district is a district in the Indian state of Haryana.
 It is located in the southeast of the state and northwest of Delhi, bounded by Jind and Sonipat districts to the north, Jhajjar and Sonipat districts to the east, and Hissar, Charkhi Dadri, and Bhiwani districts to the west.
 Rohtak city is the district headquarters.

 History

-Rohtak district was annexed by the British from its former Sikh rulers after the Second Anglo-Sikh War of 1848–1849.
+Region of the Rohtak district was annexed by the British, after the Second Anglo-Maratha War in 1803.
 Wreckage of an Ilyushin Il-76TD, from Kazakhstan Airlines Flight 1907, fell in Rohtak District as part of the Charkhi Dadri mid-air collision.

 On 1 November 1966, when Haryana was carved out of Punjab as a separate state, Rohtak was already an existing district of newly formed state of Haryana.

 Divisions

 The district consists of two sub-divisions, Rohtak and Meham.
 Rohtak tehsil is further divided into three community development blocks, Rohtak, Kalanaur and Sampla.
 Meham tehsil is further divided into two community development blocks, Meham and Lakhan-Majra.